Nexela/PickerExtended/README.md

 ![Wire Tools in Action](https://github.com/Nexela/PickerExtended/blob/master/web/picker-wire-tools.gif)

 ### Picker Belt Brush
 With a transport or underground belt in your hand hit pad increase or decrease buttons to change the width of your belts you can place at once.
-Once you have reached the desired width you can press CONTROL+SHIFT+R to create a corner blueprint of that width.
+Once you have reached the desired width you can press CONTROL+SHIFT+R to create a corner blueprint of that width, Pressing CONTROL+SHIFT+R again will get a mirrored copy of the corner.
 Pressing CONTROL+SHIFT+B will cycle through all the available balancers.
+Feel free to submit your own balancer design if you don't like the included ones.

+### Picker Paste Settings
+Additional paste settings.
+Copying from an assembler to a requester chest will add the new requests to the old ones instead of clearing them.
+Usefull for using one requester for multiple machines.

+### Picker Filter Fill
+Quickly and easily set filters and adjust requests using the handy dandy filter fill toolbar, Automatically shows up whenever you open a requester chest or filterable inventory.
+Requester chests can be made to quickly request all items in a blueprint by putting it in the first chest slot and clicking the button, or clicking the button with a blueprint in your hand.

 ### Picker Belt Upgrader (SOON)
 Quickly upgrade a section of belt by pressing the hotkey while hovering over the old belt while holding the belt type you want to upgrade to.